Remembering The Falling Man 911

 Journalism and the freedom of the press has an ethnology all of its own.
 The victim falling to his death on 911 did not go to work to become an icon of a tragic day.

 The photograph was subsequently used to eventfully identify the man but that also brought up issues which evoked anger and shame.
 Somehow the people who fell from the twin towers that day became referred to as jumpers.
-This implied that they committed suicide which their families associated with shame.
+This implied that they committed suicide which some people associated with shame.

 Journalists and photojournalists have a responsibility to bring us news, to investigate on our behalf.
 They also have a responsibility to attempt to achieve equilibrium between their story gathering abilities and the right to the privacy and dignity of an individual.